fpetrot/qemu-ap/README.rst

     $HOME/XXX/qemu-vp/build-ap/riscv64-softmmu/qemu-system-riscv64 -nographic -machine virt -bios none -m 512M -kernel c.time

-Some examples are in the `ap-test/new-tests` directory (note that what is currenty in `ap-test` is obsolete).
+Some examples are in the :bash:`ap-test/new-tests` directory (note that what is currenty in :bash:`ap-test` is obsolete).
-Of particular interest, some unit tests, computation of e in `e.S` and Cholesky decomposition in `c.S`.
+Of particular interest, some unit tests, computation of e in :bash:`e.S` and Cholesky decomposition in :bash:`c.S`.
-You should `#define MPFR_DEBUG 1` for `e.S` to see the result, it is unnecessary with Cholesky that printout the matrix on the terminal, the expected output is in the `c.dump` file.
+You should :c:`#define MPFR_DEBUG 1` for :bash:`e.S` to see the result, it is unnecessary with Cholesky that printout the matrix on the terminal, the expected output is in the :bash:`c.dump` file.
-The `Makefile` is otherwise self understandable :)
+The :bash:`Makefile` is otherwise self understandable :)

 ===========
 QEMU README